-G) The Cassa Depositi e Prestiti loan to edistribuzione
+H) The Cassa Depositi e Prestiti loan to edistribuzione

-In April 2009 e-distribuzione S.p.A. entered into a framework loan agreement with Cassa Depositi e Prestiti S.p.A. ("CDP") for an amount of Euro 800 million, which will expire in December 2028.
-The aforementioned agreement is also aimed at developing the process of making the power grid of such subsidiary more efficient.
-In 2011, the parties entered into two extensions to the framework loan agreement for a total amount of Euro 540 million.
-As of December 2021, following the reimbursements paid, the outstanding loan results to be equal to Euro 625 million.
+In April 2009, in order to develop the process of making its electricity grid more efficient, the subsidiary e-distribuzione entered into a framework loan agreement with Cassa Depositi e Prestiti S.p.A. ("CDP") for an amount of Euro 800 million, backed by a guarantee from Enel.
+In 2011, the parties agreed two extensions of the aforementioned framework agreement, which reached a total amount of Euro 1,340 million.
+As of December 2022, the outstanding amount of such loan, expiring in December 2028, is equal to Euro 536 million.

-This agreement is also accompanied by a guarantee agreement entered into by CDP and Enel, according to which Enel, as guarantor of the aforesaid loan, is obliged to inform CDP (i) of any change in the composition of the share capital of e-distribuzione S.p.A. that could entail the loss of control over said company, as well as (ii) of any significant deterioration in e-distribuzione S.p.A.'s and/or Enel's net worth, economic, financial, or operational situation or perspectives.
-The occurrence of any of such circumstances may give rise to an obligation for e-distribuzione S.p.A. to repay immediately to CDP the loan received.
+This agreement is also backed by a guarantee agreement entered into by CDP and Enel, according to which Enel, as guarantor of the aforesaid loan, is obliged to inform CDP (i) of any change in the composition of the share capital of e-distribuzione that could entail the loss of control over said company, as well as (ii) of any significant deterioration in e-distribuzione and/or Enel's net worth, economic, financial, or operational situation or perspectives.
+The occurrence of any of such circumstances may give rise to an obligation for edistribuzione to repay immediately to CDP the loan received.